- Footnotes in History -

 Braying Battles Are Promised in Donkey Basketball Games

-Basketball's version of "Three Men on a Horse" will be staged in the U.K. Alumni gym Wednesday and Thursday nights when Lexingon athletes mount rubber-shod donkeys and plod forth to braying frays on Wildcat hardwood.
+Basketball's version of "Three Men on a Horse" will be staged in the U.K. Alumni gym Wednesday and Thursday nights when Lexington athletes mount rubber-shod donkeys and plod forth to braying frays on Wildcat hardwood.

 Jackass basketball, a comparatively new recreation, is played with a regulation pellet, has special rules and shorter periods than the homo sapiens variety.
 Passing and shooting are executed while players are astride their burros and penalty shots are awarded when a member dismounts for any reason other than retrieving the ball from the floor.